Frequently Asked Questions

 A. No worry.
 Connect with our members through a Tuesday night and our discussion board.
 Our members have a varied amount of complimentary skills.
 We help each other succeed.

-A. No formal training courses are scheduled; all training is informal.
+A. Formal training sessions are posted on www.meetup.com/assentworks.
+Please be aware that scheduled training on any machine may not be offered on a scheduled basis.
+Please contact Emelia Nyarku at email@example.com or firstname.lastname@example.org if you are looking for specific training.
+Members can also request training on an informal basis.
 The process involves an interested member requesting help via the email discussion list.
 Inevitably, someone will answer and suggest you join them operating the equipment and learn how it works.

 Q. I don’t know how to operate ANY machines!
 I can’t become a member, can I?